Risk Management

 Enterprise Risk Management (ERM) Model and Three Lines of Defense

 Fubon Financial Holdings has put in place a comprehensive risk management system encompassing risk identification, measurement, response, monitoring, and reporting that is founded on an enterprise risk management framework.
 Under this enterprise risk management framework, there are three lines of defense to manage risk and shape a risk culture.
 In the first line of defense, all business, operations, and management units are responsible for identifying and managing risk, making sure they are complying with risk management policies, and following risk management procedures when performing tasks related to their functions and business responsibilities.
-In the second line of defense, an independent risk management unit (the Risk Management Division) is responsible for establishing risk management rules and controlling and reporting risks.
+In the second line of defense, an independent risk management unit (the Risk Management Division, supervised by the chief risk officer) is responsible for establishing risk management rules and controlling and reporting risks.
 In the third line of defense, an independent audit unit (the Auditor Division) is responsible for auditing how effectively risk management rules and mechanisms are being complied with every six months.
 A regulatory authority also conducts an independent review at least once every two years.
 In past years, internal and external reviews have been conducted based on the procedures described above, and no major flaws have been detected, indicating that the risk management mechanism has been functioning effectively.

 Emerging Risk Management